section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

 Your basic server is ready.
 Let's now wrap the whole API within Docker.

 ### Run the Prisma server with Docker and Docker-compose
-First, create Docker file environments.
+Create Docker file environments.
 This allows you to set the command necessary to run your code on a Docker container.

 Go ahead and create a `Dockerfile` at your project's root.
 This file will have the following commands: